GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/resourceManagement/README.md

 Deletion of Data Structure Sentinel
 \[[CWE-463](https://cwe.mitre.org/data/definitions/463.html)\].

-The test dynamically allocates a small block of memory for a string, and another one for an integer array.
+The test dynamically allocates a memory for a string, and another one for an integer array.
 Then it overwrites the sentinel.
 When the string is printed using `printf`, the contents of the integer array are leaked.

 ### TEST-467 ###